Ajatashatru

 Ajatashatru followed policies of conquest and expansion.
-He defeated his neighbours including the king of Kosala; his brothers, at odds with him, went to Kashi, which had been given to Bimbisara as dowry and led to a war between Magadha and Kosala.
+He defeated his neighbouring rivals including the king of Kosala; his brothers, at odds with him, went to Kashi, which had been given to Bimbisara as dowry and led to a war between Magadha and Kosala.

 Ajatashatru occupied Kashi and captured the smaller kingdoms.
 Magadha under Ajatashatru became the most powerful kingdom in North India.

-He is the presumed inventor of two weapons used in war: the rathamusala (scythed chariot) and the mahashilakantaka (engine to eject big stones).

 Datings

-Based on correlation with dates in the Mahavamsa and concluding that the Buddha died in 483 BC, A. L. Basham dated the accession of Ajatashatru to 491 BC.
-He estimates the first campaign of Ajatashatru to have taken place in 485 BC, and his second campaign against the Vajjis in 481–480 BC.
-The Samannaphala Sutta states that Ajatashatru visited the six teachers to hear their doctrines and at last visited the Buddha, an event Basham estimated to have taken place in 491 BC.
+Based on correlation with dates in the Mahāvaṃsa and concluding that the Buddha died in 483 BC, Arthur Llewellyn Basham dated the accession of Ajatashatru to 491 BC.
+He estimates the first campaign of Ajatashatru to have taken place in 485 BC, and his second campaign against the Vajjika League in 481–480 BC.
+The Samaññaphala Sutta states that Ajatashatru visited the six teachers to hear their doctrines and at last visited the Buddha, an event Basham estimated to have taken place in 491 BC.
+Historian K. T. S. Sarao has estimated the dates of the Buddha's lifespan as c.
+477 to 397 BCE, and Ajatashatru's reign as c.
+405 to 373 BCE.